jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 - If `main` should *behave*, then it should return the same function every time.
 However, we would like to support user input (`cin, scanf, getLine, ..)` so what should be its type if it should 'behave mathematically'?
 - Similarly, for `print`, what would be its type?
 It should take a value, convert it to a string, and output this in a terminal somewhere.
 The first part seems doable, but what is the *type* of *printing to screen*?

 Although this is quite a fundamental problem, Haskell 'fixes this' using *IO actions*.
-This is not limited to input/output for terminal, it can also be network related, or mouse/keyboard input for a video game!
+This is not limited to input/output for terminal, it can also be network related, file related, or mouse/keyboard input for a video game!

 An IO action is a *value* with a type of `IO a`.
 We can also have an 'empty IO action', if the result is not used.
 Let us look at some examples: